Her City View

 Note: I was invited as media for #DustBunny screening and interview.
 However any personal views expressed are always 100% my own.

-After screening Dust Bunny, I loved the unexpected mix of humor, fighthing action and trauma bonding, that feels weirdly right for the characters.
+After screening Dust Bunny, I loved the unexpected mix of humor, fighting action and trauma bonding, that feels weirdly right for the characters.
 Add in amazing background decor and a monster bunny, that still gives me chills about walking on my floor, and it's a film worthy of watching.
 More then once.

 And the guy who thought it up?
 Ironically wanted to scare you yes, but also wants you to survive that fear.
 Read what Bryan Fuller had to share about what went into making the Dust Bunny film.